-7.2 During the 2019/20 financial year to date, works on the Highways Investment programme have continued, with maintenance, drainage, resurfacing and gulley works ongoing.
+- 8.2 During the 2019/20 financial year to date, works on the Highways Investment programme have continued, with maintenance, drainage, resurfacing and gulley works ongoing.
 A number of walking and cycling schemes are being brought forward, utilising external funding.
-Similarly, new proposals to works to the Aquatics Centre and the National Cycling Centre are currently being drafted.
+Similarly, new proposals for works to the Aquatics Centre and the National Cycling Centre are currently being drafted. - 8.3 The Capital Strategy and Budget represents a continuation of the existing approved capital budget.
+The report to Executive will provide information on the expected future investment requirements for the Council, for example in the leisure and library estate, and to support the drive to reducing the Council's carbon output.

-7.3 The Capital Strategy and Budget represents a continuation of the existing approved capital budget.
-The report to Executive is anticipated to provide information on the expected future investment requirements for the Council, for example in the leisure and library estate, and to support the drive to reducing the Council's carbon output.
+9. Workforce

-8. Workforce
+- 9.1 The framework for how the Council supports its workforce is set out in the People Strategy.
+As the 2020/21 budget is a roll forward from 2019/20 there are limited changes to the agreed priorities, budget and workforce implications agreed last year. - 9.2 Key workforce priorities for 2020/21 will include: - The detailed staff survey (BHeard) results are due to be released in late January and once available, the Directorate will review the outcome in order to identify actions to be taken in order to help to build on the strong and positive relationship between staff and managers.

-- 8.1 The framework for how the Council supports its workforce is set out in the People Strategy.
-This is currently being updated and the revised version will form part of the suite of budget reports.
-As the 2020/21 budget is a roll forward from 2019/20 there are limited changes to the agreed priorities, budget and workforce implications agreed last year. - 8.2 Key workforce priorities for 2020/21 will include: - The detailed staff survey (BHeard) results are due to be released in December and once available, the Directorate will review the outcome in order to identify actions to be taken in order to help to build on the strong and positive relationship between staff and managers. - The Directorate will continue to offer apprenticeship opportunities to internal staff and external applicants wherever suitable in order to facilitate skills development, succession planning and to maximise spend of the apprenticeship levy.
-Apprenticeships also provide greater accessibility to many local residents who may otherwise have barriers to accessing the employment market. - 8.3 There are no further implications for the workforce arising from what is set out in this report.
+- The Directorate will continue to offer apprenticeship opportunities to internal staff and external applicants wherever suitable in order to facilitate skills development, succession planning and to maximise spend of the apprenticeship levy.
+Apprenticeships also provide greater accessibility to many local residents who may otherwise have barriers to accessing the employment market. - 9.3 There are no further implications for the workforce arising from what is set out in this report.

-9. Equalities
+10. Equalities

-9.1 We will continue to ensure that the Council meets its obligations under the Public Sector Equality Duty, building on our successes at fostering good relations between Manchester's communities of identity and maintaining fair and equal access to Council functions.
+10.1 We will continue to ensure that the Council meets its obligations under the Public Sector Equality Duty, building on our successes at fostering good relations between Manchester's communities of identity and maintaining fair and equal access to Council functions.
 Through ongoing customer monitoring, satisfaction and engagement approaches, we will strengthen and utilise our growing evidence bases within the Directorate to identify the differential experiences of individual identity groups in Manchester accessing Council services, and proactively respond to make these as fair and equitable as possible.